-There is one offense that is technically a Class 4 offense because it has a minimum term of imprisonment of 1 year.
+Illinois has one offense that is considered a “super” class 4 offenses.
+It’s considered a class 4 because it has a minimum term of imprisonment of 1 year.

-This offense has special maximums built in so we call it a Super Class 4 Felony offense.
+However, this offense has a special maximum built in so that’s why it’s called a “super Class 4 Felony offense”.

 See 625 ILCS 5/11-501(d)(2)(F) describing Aggravated DUI With Great Bodily Harm with a sentencing range of (1-12 years).